schwedeErik/VDL_Assigments/README.md

 # Rules

 - The document type, the authors and the packages are defined in the preamble.tex file.
-- Please do not add your own author, packages to the exercise file!
+- Please do not add your own author or packages to the exercise file!
 - If you need packages that are not yet defined in the preamble just define them in the preamble.

 # Workflow